grafana/loki/docs/sources/clients/promtail/logrotation.md

 If `kubelet` is not configured to manage the log rotation, then it's upto CRI (Container Runtime Interface) the cluster is using or can be managed by `logrotate` utility in the kubernetes node itself.

-Check your container runtime on your nodes via
+Check your container runtime (CRI) on your nodes by running:
 ```bash
 $ kubectl get nodes -o wide
 ```